kit-kate15/CSARCH2-x86-to-C-interface-programming-project/README.md

 ### 2<sup>29</sup>

 ## III.
-Screenshot of the Program Output with the Correctness Check (x86-64)
+Screenshot of the Program Output with the Correctness Check (Release Mode)

 ### 2<sup>20</sup>